 The Rogers STEM Scholarship will provide up to nine months of additional Post-9/11 GI Bill benefits (to a maximum of $30,000) to qualifying Veterans and Fry Scholars seeking an undergraduate STEM degree or who have earned a STEM degree and are seeking a teaching certification.

-✔ You are pursuing a degree in a STEM field
+✔ You are enrolled in an undergraduate STEM program

 ✔ You have earned a post-secondary degree in a STEM

 ✔ You have been accepted or are enrolled in a teaching

 ✔ You have or will exhaust your Post-9/11 GI Bill